cruzgerman216/CodeLabs-Ruby-on-Rails-Exercises/exercises/Ruby on Rails/C9-CRUD-OP-Part-2.md

 - Your application must perform all CRUD Operations
 - Include at least one flash message in your view
 - Include at least one error message in your view
-- Use the `resource` method at least once in your routes.rb file
+- Use the `resources` method at least once in your routes.rb file
 - Push changes to GitHub and`Heroku`
   - If migration files are pending on Heroku, run `heroku run rails db:migrate` in the terminal.